 Con Edison has developed a Request for Proposal for process evaluation contractor services for all approved EEPS programs.
-This RFP was issued on February 3, 2010 and bids were submitted March 5, 2010.
-Navigant Consulting has been selected as the Contractor and the kickoff meeting was held on May 12, 2010.
-Navigant has started gathering program data and interviewing internal staff and Implementation Contractor.
+This RFP was issued on February 3, 2010 and bids were

 A second draft of the overall evaluation plan for all the EEPS programs and the Residential HVAC evaluation plan were sent to PSC Staff for review.
 Also a sampling plan has been submitted.
 Contractor interview guides were developed.